Rademacher complexity of stationary sequences: Abstract

 \section{Abstract}

 We show how to control the generalization error of time series models wherein past values of the outcome are used to predict future values.
-The results are based on a generalization of standard IID concentration inequalities to dependent data.
-We show how these concentration inequalities behave under different versions of dependence to provide some intuition for our methods.
+The results are based on a generalization of standard \iid concentration inequalities to dependent data without the mixing assumptions common in the time series setting.
+Our proof and the result are simpler than previous analyses with dependent data or stochastic adversaries which use sequential Rademacher complexities rather than the expected Rademacher complexity for \iid processes.
+We also derive empirical Rademacher results without mixing assumptions resulting in fully calculable upper bounds.